lapets/data-driven-management/README.md

 When procuring or generating a data set or implementing a data stream, it is important to consider several logistical issues.
 The answers to the questions below can be driven by *how* and *by whom* the data will be used.

-* What is the expected quantity of data per unit time?
+* With what frequency will a data set be generated, retrieved, or updated?
+What is the expected quantity of data per unit time?
 What is the cost to store this amount of data?
 * Is the data's availability critical?
 How quickly might it be necessary to obtain a current or past instance of a data set?
 * Is there sufficient storage to store all data, or will some data need to be discarded after a certain period of time?
   * A conservative approach might be to store as much data as the existing storage resources allow.